smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-linux.md

 1. Within the Azure portal, navigate to the **Provisioning** tab of your cache node and copy the provisioning command.
 1. Download the provisioning package using the option at the top of the Cache Node Configuration page and extract the package onto the host machine.
 1. Open a command line window *as administrator* on the host machine, then change directory to the extracted provisioning package.

+    >[!Note]
+    >* If you are deploying your cache node to a host machine that uses a TLS-inspecting proxy (e.g. ZScaler), ensure that you've [configured the proxy settings](mcc-ent-create-resource-and-cache.md#proxy-settings) for your cache node, then place the proxy certificate file (.pem) in the extracted provisioning package directory and add `-proxyTlsCertificatePath [path to certificate]` to the provisioning command.

 1. Set access permissions to allow the `provisionmcc.sh` script within the provisioning package directory to execute.
 1. Run the provisioning command on the host machine.